-The Federal Bankruptcy Code affects the rights and obligations of municipalities and their creditors.
-Although State legislative authority is a condition to the filing by municipalities of cases for relief under the Bankruptcy Code, recently-enacted legislation empowers local governments, such as the County or the City, to become a debtor under the Bankruptcy be invoked This authorization would if circumstances become such that an emergency financial manager were appointed for the County or the City.
-No assurance can be given that future circumstances or legislation will not result in the County or the City filing for relief under the Bankruptcy Should the County or the City file a petition for relief under the Bankruptcy Code, the bankruptcy court could reduce the amount of or extend the time of the County's or the City's legal obligation to pay its outstanding debts.
+Bankruptcy Code affects the rights Federal obligations of municipalities and their creditors.
+Although State legislative authority is a condition to the filing by municipalities of cases for relief under the Bankruptcy Code, recently-enacted legislation empowers local governments, such as the Authority or the County, to become a debtor under the Bankruptcy Code.
+This authorization would be invoked if fiscal circumstances become such an emergency financial manager were appointed for the Authority or the County.
+No assurance can be given that future circumstances or legislation will not result in the Authority or the County filing for relief under the Should the Authority or the County file a Bankruptcy Code. petition for relief under the Bankruptcy Code, the bankruptcy court could reduce the amount of or extend the time of the Authority's or the County's legal obligation to pay outstanding debts.